servo/servo/tests/wpt/web-platform-tests/docs/css-naming.md

 keep the file names unique, and `ext` is typically either `html` or `xht`.

+Test filenames must also be globally unique.
+There cannot be multiple tests with the same filename, even if they are in different parent directories.
+For example, having both `/css-values-3/foo-001.html` and `/css-variables-1/foo-001.html` would not be allowed.
+This restriction is in place because some tools that use the CSS tests dump all of the test files into a single directory, which would cause all but one of the tests with the same filename to be clobbered and accidentally skipped.

 ### test-topic

 `test-topic` is a short identifier that describes the test.
 The